takacsmark/takacsmark.github.io/_posts/2021-03-16-first-ten-things-after-creating-your-aws-account.md

 If you are new to AWS, it is essential to learn about [CloudWatch](https://aws.amazon.com/cloudwatch/){:target="\_blank"} and [CloudTrail](https://aws.amazon.com/cloudtrail/){:target="\_blank"} to be able to monitor what's going on in your account.

-Also check out [CloudFormation](https://aws.amazon.com/cloudformation/){:target="\_blank"}, AWS's infrastructure as code solution that lets you describe your resources in yml or Json files and manage them through the cli.
+Also check out [CloudFormation](https://aws.amazon.com/cloudformation/){:target="\_blank"}, AWS's infrastructure as code solution that lets you describe your resources in yml or JSON files and manage them through the cli.
 You can achieve high level of automation and better quality with CloudFormation.